SharmAnshu5/Resumes/README.md

 ---

+## For the code
+Add these imports
+'''
+pip install reportlab
+'''

+'''
+pip install pillow
+'''

 ## 📘 License

 This resume is shared for **professional and recruiting purposes** only.
 Do not distribute or use without permission.